-Inspection INSET Outline
+RCI & FCI Inspection INSET Outline

-Outline of a typical inspection
+Outline of a typical RCI Inspection

-• The phone call
+- The phone call

-• Who will be met?
+- Who will be required for meetings

 Making sure you are compliant

-• What are the current requirements for safeguarding in schools?
+- What are the current requirements for safeguarding in schools?

-• How should teachers, departments and the school promote “British values”?
+- How should teachers, departments and the school promote “British Values”

 Performing a School Self Audit

-• Make time
+- Make time available

-• Provide resources
+- Provide resources

-• Raise awareness
+- Raise awareness

 Boarding compliance (optional)